example42/Example42-tutorials/slides/puppet-playground/10-puppet-playground.md

     ./play setup example42

-  This initializes the modules dir with the Example42 NextGen modules, directly cloned from GitHub.
+  This initializes the modules dir with the Example42 NextGen modules set.

+  Directly cloned from GitHub.

+  Alternatively try some Example42 toasters:

+    ./play list
+    ./play install example42-baseservices

 # Use your own modules